 Technical Requirements

 Technical requirements are not included in this public document.
 Please contact the RFP coordinator listed in 1.14.2 to receive a copy of the technical requirements.
+A confidentiality agreement (APPENDIX E) will be required prior to receipt of technical requirements.

 Project Requirements